MingchenXia/home/readme.md

 - On Liu morphisms in non-Archimedean geometry, ***Israel Journal of Mathematics, (2022)***. [arXiv:2106.08032](https://arxiv.org/abs/2106.08032) [Journal link](https://link.springer.com/article/10.1007/s11856-022-2456-6)

 > In the complex analytic setting, very similar arguments (using Fréchet algebras instead of Banach algebras) give the notion of Stein morphisms.
-It is of interest to see if these morphisms are useful.
+It is of interest to see if these morphisms are useful. <span style="color:red"> M. Maculan pointed out that Liu morphisms are not G-local on the target, see the [corrected version](Papers/Liu.pdf). </span> I will update arXiv in a few days.

 - Analytic Bertini theorem, ***Mathematische Zeitschrift***, (2022).  [arXiv:2110.14971](https://arxiv.org/abs/2110.14971) [Journal link](https://link.springer.com/article/10.1007/s00209-022-03103-7)